devploit/nomore403/README.md

   nomore403 [flags]

 Flags:
-  -i, --bypass-ip string      Try bypass tests with a specific IP address (or hostname).
-For example: 'X-Forwarded-For: 192.168.0.1' instead of 'X-Forwarded-For: 127.0.0.1'
+  -i, --bypass-ip string      Use a specified IP address or hostname for bypassing access controls.
+Injects this IP in headers like 'X-Forwarded-For'.
-  -d, --delay int             Set a delay (in ms) between each request (default 0ms) -f, --folder string         Define payloads folder (if its not in the same path as binary) -H, --header strings        Add a custom header to the requests (can be specified multiple times) -h, --help                  help for nomore403
+  -d, --delay int             Specify a delay between requests in milliseconds.
+Helps manage request rate (default: 0ms).
+  -f, --folder string         Specify the folder location for payloads if not in the same directory as the executable.
-      --http                  Set HTTP schema for request-file requests (default HTTPS) -t, --http-method string    HTTP method to use (default 'GET') -m, --max-goroutines int    Set the max number of goroutines working at same time (default 50) --no-banner             Set no-banner ON (default OFF) -x, --proxy string          Proxy URL.
-For example: http://127.0.0.1:8080 --random-agent          Set random user-agent ON (default OFF) -l, --rate-limit            Stop making request if rate limit ban is detected: 429 HTTP code (default OFF) -r, --redirect              Set follow redirect ON (default OFF) --request-file string   Path to request file to load flags from -u, --uri string            Target URL
+  -H, --header strings        Add one or more custom headers to requests.
+Repeatable flag for multiple headers.
+  -h, --help                  help for nomore403
+      --http                  Use HTTP instead of HTTPS for requests defined in the request file.
+  -t, --http-method string    Specify the HTTP method for the request (e.g., GET, POST).
+Default is 'GET'.
+  -m, --max-goroutines int    Limit the maximum number of concurrent goroutines to manage load (default: 50). (default 50)
+      --no-banner             Disable the display of the startup banner (default: banner shown).
+  -x, --proxy string          Specify a proxy server for requests, e.g., 'http://server:port'.
+      --random-agent          Enable the use of a randomly selected User-Agent.
+  -l, --rate-limit            Halt requests upon encountering a 429 (rate limit) HTTP status code.
+  -r, --redirect              Automatically follow redirects in responses.
+      --request-file string   Load request configuration and flags from a specified file.
+  -u, --uri string            Specify the target URL for the request.
-  -a, --user-agent string     Set the User-Agent string (default 'nomore403') -v, --verbose               Set verbose mode ON (default OFF)
+  -a, --user-agent string     pecify a custom User-Agent string for requests (default: 'nomore403').
+  -v, --verbose               Enable verbose output for detailed request/response logging.
 ```

 ## Contributing